kuserich/ngram-recommendation-system/README.md

 **Trained Set**

 The user has the possibility to use a model file, which is mostly used by widely used libraries.
+Please refer to the chapter [Mining](#mining) for more details on how the the models have been atracted from the dataset.
 ```java
 public void setModelNameFromFileName(String modelFile) {
     ...